Khanya Leshabela: Club career

+In August 2024, Leshabela returned to England, joining National League South side Enfield Town.
+In March 2025, he joined Southern League Premier Division Central side Bedford Town following a spell with Spalding United.

 International career

 Leshabela has represented South Africa at under-20 level, having played at the 2019 Africa U-20 Cup of Nations and the 2019 FIFA U-20 World Cup.

 Style of play

 Leshabela plays primarily as a winger but can also play as an attacking midfielder.
 In August 2019, Leicester City manager Brendan Rodgers praised Leshabela, stating that "he's dynamic, he is physical, he has good fitness, a nice touch of the ball and he has an understanding of how to play the game tactically, which is very important."